Decorating with Yellow and Orange

 Mention yellow and you probably think first of bright, crayon yellow.
 Think orange and you get, well, an orange.
 Because these youthful, high-impact colors have such strong emotional appeal, you might be concerned they lack sophistication or carry too much intensity for home decor.
 But this pair, nestled right next to each other on the color wheel, is actually full of decorating possibilities.
 Their varied shades and tones blend beautifully with each other, and they’re wonderful when paired with their opposites on the color wheel … oranges with blue hues, yellows with a variety of violets.

 It might take courage to use pure yellow or orange, but the results are striking when done well.
 Orange, enjoying a major comeback, has become highly visible, energizing contemporary furniture and accessories in home fashion magazines and advertising.
-At the other end of the decorating spectrum, historical or traditional rooms in upscale magazines like Architectural Digest often showcase true yellow walls and elegant woodwork in high-contrast white.
+At the other end of the decorating spectrum, historical or traditional rooms in upscale magazines like Architectural Digest often showcase true yellow walls and elegant woodwork in high-contrast white

 There’s no question yellow and orange add life to bland or safe color schemes.
 Just one lemon or tangerine accent – whether a single painted wall, modern chair, or decorator pillow – adds zest to a room.
 But you don’t have to go to extremes to enjoy the sunny, natural appeal of these two colors.
 Other yellow-to-orange hues offer sustenance and richness in softer, subtler palettes.
-Mustard, butter, custard … gold, apricot, saffron … peach, salmon, pumpkin … terra cotta, coral, shrimp.
+Mustard, butter, custard … gold, apricot, saffron … peach, salmon, pumpkin … sherbet, coral, shrimp.
 If you aren’t drooling by now, you’re definitely reading the wrong page.
 These are such delicious colors with so many design possibilities, it would be a pity to exclude them from your home.
 What follows is a list of possible palettes to jog your own color creativity.

 Southwestern Style: Terra cotta and other clay tones mix beautifully with creamy yellow, sage, teal, and forest green; turquoise or deep blues with a purple cast, and soft purples.
 Think Grand Canyon, desert sunsets and adobe walls.